Necromancer2Point0/MSI-GS66-OC-New-Dawn/README.md

 | WiFi & Bluetooth | Intel Wi-Fi 6 AX201(2*2 ax) w/ Bluetooth 5.0 |
 | OS Version | Catalina 10.15.7 (w/o Security Update 2021-004) |

+# CURRENT FUNCTIONALITY

 # CHANGELOG

+**V 0.4**

+- Fixed battery management (disabled cfg and xcpm quirks in kernel)

+Comment: So far so good.
+Battery life seems reasonable.
+6-8 hours on high brightness (2 ticks below max) with RGB keys on while web browsing, watching videos, using google maps streetview...
+CPUFriend is enabled.
+Observed that sleep functions properly and that the time it takes for the laptop to wake is proportional to how long the machine has been asleep.

 **V 0.3**